rodrigueGit/typescript-doc-generator/docs/Service A.md

 # Service Description: Service A

 ## Overview
-Description of Service A with additions after new actions setup
+Description of Service A with additions for additional test

 ## Deployment Environments
     - **Development**: Development environment for Service A